Flying-Tree/Flying-Tree/README.md

 It is maybe not a surprise but I like physics, mathematics and of course computer science.

-By the way, I use to study Olympic maths (the IMO for example) and I took part in the 2020 JBMO as contestant of the France.
+By the way, I use to study Olympic maths (the IMO for example) and I took part in the 2020 JBMO as a contestant.

 ## What I do on GitHub